 To build a solid medical malpractice claim against the hospital, your Ocala medical malpractice attorney must prove that:

 - The medical provider or hospital had a duty of care to keep you from undue harm, injury, or death.
-This duty of care can vary by a medical provider.
+This duty of care can vary by medical provider.

 - The medical provider or hospital violated or breached their duty of care.
 Civil personal injury law acknowledges that the medical profession and its sub-specialties recognize specific medical standards as acceptable medical treatment by reasonably prudent medical professionals under the same or similar circumstances.
 This is what sets the standard of care.
 All patients have the right to expect that all medical professionals and hospitals will deliver care congruent with these standards.
 If you can show the doctor failed to meet proper standards, you prove that medical negligence occurred.